 Prior knowledgeKnowledge equivalent to general entry requirements and Biology 2.

-Formats and requirements for examinationApproved examination, active participation on compulsory subjects and approved written report from field studies and study visits.
+Formats and requirements for examinationApproved examination, active participation on compulsory subjects and approved written reports and oral presentations, individually or in group.

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.